Buttermilk Biscuits marydukecooks.com

 Keeping the shortening flour mixture frozen and the buttermilk ice-cold

 makes these biscuits extra moist and flaky.

 Preheat oven to 450ºF.
 Line a baking sheet with parchment paper.
 Stir flour with a fork to fluff the flour.
 Gently spoon flour into a 1 cup measuring cup, making sure not to tap the cup.
 Level flour with the straight edge of a knife.
-Repeat and pour 2 cups of flour into a medium size bowl.
+Repeat and pour 4 cups of flour into a medium size bowl.
 Cut in butter flavored shortening with a pastry blender or 2 knives until pieces of shortening are the size of peas.
-Pour in 3/4 cup cold buttermilk.
+Start with 1 1/3 cup cold buttermilk.
 Using a fork gently lift (don’t stir) the flour mixture until all the flour is wet.
-If you still have a couple of dry spots add a few drops of additional buttermilk.
+If you still have a couple of dry spots add additional buttermilk.
 The dough will look shaggy.
 Use a rubber spatula to pour dough onto a lightly floured surface.